 Bruce Deifik then bought TEN/Revel from Straub in January 2018 for $229 million.
 Deifik immediately made it known that his intention was to reopen the property, thanking New Jersey and Atlantic City for “their hospitality, thoughtfulness and professionalism.”
 He also said:

 The former Revel property opened at a time when Atlantic City was still in economic recovery and operationally it just did not cater to the customer base for this destination.
-However, given the extraordinary quality and investment made during its development, the new ‘Ocean’ will represent one of the finest hotel, casino properties in existence today in an improving market that has demonstrated strength and resilience.
+However, given the extraordinary quality and investment made during its development, the new ‘Ocean’ will represent one of the finest hotel-casino properties in existence today in an improving market that has demonstrated strength and resilience.

-Deifik’s Forced to Sell After One Year
+Deifik Forced to Sell After One Year

 Unfortunately, Deifik’s investment was not a profitable one, as Ocean Resort Casino lost money.
 Just a year after he bought it, Luxor Capital Group, already a major equity holder in the property, injected another $70 million into it and took a controlling stake in Ocean.
-Control has still not be fully transferred to Luxor, but it expected to be completed soon.
-The name of the property was also changed this week to Ocean Casino Resort, to emphasize the gaming entertainment.
+Control has still not be fully transferred to Luxor, but it is expected to be completed soon.
+The name of the property was also changed this week to Ocean Casino Resort to emphasize the gaming entertainment.

 “We are saddened to learn that Bruce Deifik, former owner of Ocean Resort Casino, has passed away,” said Diane Spiers, a spokeswoman for Ocean, in a statement to The Press of Atlantic City.
 “The Ocean family is grateful for Bruce having the vision to reopen this beautiful oceanfront property and employing over 3,000 members of our community.
 Our thoughts and prayers are with his family.”

 Bruce Deifik was laid to rest today in Denver.